grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/get-started.md

 ### Step 4: Write tests

-While installing Playwright in your project, a few example test files were generatated.
+While installing Playwright in your project, a few example test files were generated.
 We won't need those, so you can go ahead and delete these files.

 You are now ready to write your tests.
 In this example, we're using the panel edit page to test the query editor for a backend data source plugin.
 The plugin was scaffolded with the [create-plugin](../get-started/get-started.mdx) tool, and for this data source the query endpoint returns hard coded data points.
 This test asserts that the values `1` and `3` are being displayed in the `Table` panel.